Parklane Community Newsletter

 *Please make sure to pick up your student at 2:27 PM; everyday students can not be left unattended.
 Teachers are not able to watch students after school is dismissed

-*Please retrieve your student's coats from the lost and found.
+*Please retrieve your student's coats or other lost items (hats, gloves, glasses, etc.) from the lost and found.

 Standard Response Protocol

 At Parklane, we are reviewing our Standard Response Protocols with staff and students.
 These protocols are standardized procedures we follow to ensure student safety in a school emergency.
 We’ll be practicing our Safety Drills in school with students to make sure they’re all prepared if an emergency occurs at school.
 Please make sure to discuss these drills with your children and help them understand the importance of these protocols.